Reframing negative thoughts: the way to a more positive outlook

 d) Practice reframing: coaching sessions provide a safe space to practice reframing.

-e) Sustaining change: regular coaching can help to embed reframing into daily life and sustain positive change.
+e) Maintain the change: the regular coaching can help incorporate reframing into everyday life and sustain positive change.

 Practical tips for mastering re-framing